AJIN-98/shopping-cart/README.md

 ``docker-compose up -d --build``

-This command will build Dockerfile each project and will up the containers of each image of the project on Docker
+This command will build Dockerfile each project and will up the containers of each image of the project on Docker.